RELOCATING TO WINNIPEG

 Relocating to a new city is the best way to take the already stressful event of moving, and boost the stress level up to maximum.

-However, with someone to expertly guide you through the details, it can also be very exciting and enjoyable.
+However, with an experienced and knowledgeable REALTOR® to expertly guide you through the process, we’ll make it exciting and even enjoyable.

-Most of our relocation clients have a very limited amount of time in Winnipeg to find the right home in the right neighbourhood in proximity to the right schools and community amenities.
+Most of our relocation clients have a limited amount of time in Winnipeg to find the right home in the right neighbourhood in proximity to the right schools and community amenities.
+You will have our full attention to make this happen.

-The Moore Group REALTORS® will spend the time with you at a distance, either over a phone call or video conference, to conduct a complete analysis of your family’s needs, and review the particulars of purchasing a home in Manitoba, and pinpoint the neighbourhoods that will suit you the best.
+• The Moore Group REALTORS® will spend the time with you before you arrive, either over a phone call or video conference.
+We will conduct a complete analysis of your family’s needs.
+We will discuss the process of purchasing a home in Manitoba, and suggest neighbourhoods that will suit you the best.

 We will preview houses for you to ensure your time spent viewing homes is as efficient and effective as possible.